Skip to content

 Where are phospholipids used?

-In the food industry they are often used as emulsifiers to mix and stabilize water and oil components in foods.
+In the food industry They are often used as emulsifiers to mix and stabilize water and oil components in foods.
 This is necessary, for example, in the production of margarine, chocolate, ice cream, baked goods and many other foods.

-From medical perspective phospholipids are relevant as components of dietary supplements or medicines.
-This refers to liposomal mixtures that improve the effectiveness and bioavailability of active ingredients.
-You can see what effect this use can have using the example of Quercesome.
-MoleQlar's specially formulated Quercetin C complex is 20 times more bioavailable than conventional Quercetin powder.
-The main performers are Phospholipids from sunflowers and also the clever combination with natural vitamin C - a bio-amplifier of quercetin.
+Out of medical point of view Phospholipids are relevant as components of dietary supplements or medicinal products.This refers to liposomal mixtures, which improve the effectiveness and bioavailability of active ingredients.
+You can see what effect this use can have by looking at the example of Quercesome.
+MoleQlar’s specially formulated Quercetin-C complex is 20 times more bioavailable than conventional quercetin powderThe key performers are Phospholipids from the sunflower and additionally the clever combination with natural vitamin C – a bio-enhancer of quercetin.

-Another major area of application for phospholipids is Biotechnology and research.
-Both areas use the molecules as part of liposomes for targeted drug release and to improve the stability of cells in cell cultures.
+Another major application area of phospholipids is Biotechnology and ResearchBoth areas use the molecules as components of liposomes for the targeted release of active ingredients and to improve the stability of cells in cell cultures.

 The best known phospholipids are Phosphatidylcholine, phosphatidylethanolamine, phosphatidylinositol and sphingomyelin.